A complete guide for businesses:

 Application tracking systems – or talent management systems – are software solutions that can help keep the hiring process organised and streamlined.
 The information in the system can be used to screen candidates, schedule interviews, manage the hiring process, check references, and complete new-hire administration – all remotely.
 Depending on the size of your company, there are several interesting applicant tracking systems available:

-How to handle remote interviews
+How to handle remote interview

 A lot of candidates can look good on paper.
 But you need more than that.
 The only way to establish whether a candidate is qualified for the job, or a great culture fit, is to interview them.
 In the case of a fully remote job, it’s very rarely possible to meet the candidate in person.
 It would be strange to ask them to travel for an interview, so you’ll be relying on video interviews.